matsengrp/hdag-benchmark/README.md

 2. `estimate-support` is the inferred support for that node.
 3. `in-tree` is a boolean that indicates whether that node is in the true tree.

-This direcotry also includes other information about the inference such as a log of trees for beast and the optimized dag.
+This directory also includes other information about the inference such as a log of trees for MrBayes and the optimized dag.